nova-labs/meetup2apricot/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Meetup to Xibo could always use more documentation, whether as part of the
+Meetup2apricot could always use more documentation, whether as part of the
-official Meetup to Xibo docs, in docstrings, or even on the web in blog posts,
+official meetup2apricot docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/jshprentz/meetup2apricot/issues.
+The best way to send feedback is to file an issue at https://github.com/nova-labs/meetup2apricot/issues.

 If you are proposing a feature: